Xiaomi revenue surges 55% in Q1, fills market gap left by Huawei

 A number of causes such as stockpiling, surging demand for personal computers during COVID-19, and mishaps at factories caused a range of hardware makers to scramble for semiconductors late last year.

-Speaking on a call with investors, Xiaomi CFO Alain Lam said that the company’s chip inventories remain at “healthy” levels and did not expect major impact on the company’s business this year, though the broader shortage may not end until mid-way through 2022.
+Still, on a call with investors, Xiaomi CFO Alain Lam said the company’s chip inventories remained at “healthy” levels and he did not expect a major impact on business this year, though the broader shortage may not end until mid-way through 2022.

+Executives also added the company intends to double the number of offline retail stores it has in China, from roughly 5,000 at present to over 10,000.

+In India, meanwhile, one of its key overseas markets, the company will invest more in online sales as the government imposes strict lockdowns due to a surge in COVID-19 cases.

-The U.S. government also removed the company from a blacklist that would have barred U.S.-based investors from owning shares in the company, reversing one of former U.S. president Donald Trump’s last maneuvers against China’s tech sector before leaving office.
+The U.S. government also removed the company from a blacklist that would have barred U.S.-based investors from owning shares in the company, reversing one of former U.S. President Donald Trump’s last maneuvers against China’s tech sector before he left office.

 ($1 = 6.3930 Chinese yuan renminbi)